eeriemyxi/demystify-react/README.md

 JavaScript work.

-Modules in JavaScript are a complicated mess and I would highly recommend going through the following resources entirely:
+Modules in JavaScript are a complicated mess and I would highly recommend going through the following resources entirely to understand them:

 * https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script
 * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules
 * https://eloquentjavascript.net/10_modules.html

-Earlier, React was providing prebuild [UMD modules](https://github.com/umdjs/umd), however they've since stopped doing that and now because of all that, I'll also be demonstrating the new way:
+Earlier, React was providing prebuilt [UMD modules](https://github.com/umdjs/umd), however they've since stopped doing that and now because of that we need to do the following:

 This is the `App.vanilla.js` file:
 ```js